 Inpatient treatment programs are residential, making them the best course of treatment if you suffer from severe addiction or have had multiple attempts at treatment.
 Inpatient treatments can provide:

-Outpatient programs are less of a time commitment and allow you the additional flexibility of working or attending school during treatment.
+In contrast to inpatient programs, outpatient programs are less of a time commitment and allow you the additional flexibility of working or attending school during treatment.

 Finding Help Today at Tides Edge Detox